-UCLA has updated their website with very specific information for applicants about having been affected by the coronavirus pandemic.
+The UCLA website has very specific information for applicants about having been affected by the coronavirus pandemic.
 Be sure to read their statement on their expectations for applicants who have been affected academically.

 They will not judge applications that show online courses, or a shift to Pass/Fail grades for 2020 or 2021.
-They strongly encourage applicants who took the MCAT later than one hoped and therefore still do not know their score, to NOT wait to apply.
 In the COVID-19 information on their website, they isolate the word “resilience” as the key quality that they found to be true for their applicants during the pandemic.
 Clearly they like that.
 So do surmise that strong answers to this prompt should demonstrate resounding resilience.

 UCLA secondary essay #4

 It is okay to say “no” here.
-The prompt replaces the Geffen SOM “hardship” question.
-This new prompt is a hardship prompt, but it is specifically tied to issues of marginalization, identification with a marginalized group, or marginalization due to disability that impacted your access to education or healthcare.
+This prompt is a hardship prompt, but it is specifically tied to issues of marginalization, identification with a marginalized group, or marginalization due to disability that impacted your access to education or healthcare.
 How does this story begin?
 How does this story play out?
 Tell that story explaining the significance of the consequences of your marginalization or the same marginalization for your community.
 How did you or your community adjust to an adverse event?
 How did you come to terms with your or your community’s marginalization as a reality?
 How and why did this experience change or deepen your passion to become a doctor?

 Applying to David Geffen School of Medicine?
 Here are some stats: